TanayTiwari21/Chatbot-using-NLP/README.md

 - **Others:** `os`, `datetime`, `random`

 ### Dataset
 - A JSON file containing labeled intents and associated patterns, used for training the chatbot to understand user queries.

+## How to run
+- 1) open terminal
+  2) change directory to file location
+  3) run command streamlit run app.py